SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/4-2-configure-data-source.md

   },
 ```

-4. We will not use the flexibility services, so disable them by changing the first entry in the `sap.ui5` section as follows:
+4. You will not use the flexibility services, so disable them by changing the first entry in the `sap.ui5` section as follows:

 ```json
     "sap.ui5": {